 My Approach to Helping

-Therapy should be a true partnership that is focused on your wants and needs.
+Therapy should be a true partnership that is focused on you and your wants and needs.
 I'm not here to interject myself or tell you what to do.
 A good therapeutic relationship is critical to your long-term success and we will work at creating a positive and supportive space.

 How My Own Struggles Made Me a Better Therapist